SiamakBroomand/Learning-journal/README.md

 I should practice more.
 I wish the basics for a beginner where also practiced in the class with more details, cause they are all new to me.

 Learning journal day 5:
 First week went really well.
 On Tuesday I freaked out about coding cause I did not get what I needed to do.
 But it went better the following days.
 I learnt about pseudo coding and how to put arithmetics together.
 Also git hub seems very interesting and useful.
 I learnt a lot about it this week.
 It is getting more tangible to me as time is going.
 Arrays, loops and functions are cool stuff.
 Cant wait for the second week.
 I need to work more on CSS.

+Day 6 so far the hardest day for me.
+I learned some about DOM but I really have not got the logic of putting codes in JS to be able to be shown in HTML, especially, sum and if it is 2 columns. hope will be worked on in the class.